Why Avoiding Conflict is Making You Lonely

 How can we do this?
 Here are 5 ways you can put an end to artificial peace and restore your intimacy:

-4. Make it regular to establish new norms.
-Don't regress to never sharing.
+If we’re going to keep short accounts, stay connected and do conflict well we don’t want to go back to fake peace!
 Keep up the communication.
 Make it normal.
-Not incessant or nagging.
+Not incessant or nagging of course.
 Just work on your openness to each other.
 Keep it honest and keep it kind.

-5. Go all out.
-Dive in and have a future-focused conversation with our spouse.
+Dive in and have a future-focused conversation with your spouse.
 What isn't working about the way you have conflict?
 Why have one or both of you shut down in this area?
 Talk about how you talk, how you communicate, and how you disagree and fight.
 What will you improve?
 How will you give each other permission to bring up things to

 Finally, send this to your spouse or read it together.
 Talk about what level of openness and intimacy you want to build in your marriage.
 How do you want it to be?
 Download the Vision survey over at the Resources tab and map out together some important ways forward for your life and relationship.